zylklab/alfresco-nagios/README.md

 $ cd alfresco-nagios
 ```

-1. Configure Alfresco admin credentials, host, address, and JMXProxy manager credentials in Dockerfile according to your Alfresco repository target to monitor
+1. Configure Alfresco templates in Dockerfile according to your Alfresco repository targets to monitor.

 ```
 ##